hunkegg/eggstestingplaceofimmensedoom/custom-keycaps.md

 ![eyecap](https://github.com/user-attachments/assets/502e1607-18e3-4c9f-b2ed-890877259ac8)

 To add a canvas, go to Insert and click on the photograph icon named **Canvas**.
 After that, you can trace over it with any tool in the Sketch menu. <br/>
-The most common tool to trace with is with the **Fit Point Spline** tool, which automatically curve a line depending on the points specified.
+The most common tool to trace with is with the **Fit Point Spline** tool, which automatically curves a line depending on the points specified.
 Other tools like lines, polygons, and circles can also be used, but typically depends on the design you're aiming for.

 ![splines](https://github.com/user-attachments/assets/57ecd68b-97ac-4dbf-aba6-b88dce6e450a)